MichaelLarocca/blog-michael-jude-larocca/posts/2021/02-21/CreateAScrimbaScreencast.md

 * Choose your template (We're working with the "HTML, CSS, JavaScript" template)
 * Click the "Submit" button

+---
+##### I will be covering two methods of creating a presentation for your screencast:
+1. The first method will be creating a slide show with HTML files
+2. The second method will be creating a slide show with Google Sheets

+---

+### Creating a slide show with HTML files

 You now created a new scrim.
 Now you are ready to make a "**presentation**" folder and add the appropriate files to it.

----

 **Let's get organized**